Twenty-second Amendment to the United States Constitution: Interaction with the Twelfth Amendment

-Attempts at repeal
+Attempts at repeal or reform

 Over the years, several presidents have voiced their antipathy toward the amendment.
-After leaving office, Harry Truman described the amendment as stupid and one of the worst amendments of the Constitution with the exception of the Prohibition Amendment.
-A few days before leaving office in January 1989, President Ronald Reagan said he would push for a repeal of the 22nd Amendment because he thought it infringed on people’s democratic rights.
-In a November 2000 interview with Rolling Stone, President Bill Clinton suggested that the 22nd Amendment should be altered to limit presidents to two consecutive terms but then allow non-consecutive terms, because of longer life expectancies.
-Donald Trump questioned presidential term limits on multiple occasions while in office, and in public remarks talked about serving beyond the limits of the 22nd Amendment.
-During an April 2019 White House event for the Wounded Warrior Project, he suggested he would remain president for 10 to 14 years.
+After leaving office, Harry S. Truman described the amendment as stupid and one of the worst amendments of the Constitution with the exception of the Prohibition Amendment.
+A few days before leaving office in January 1989, Ronald Reagan said he would push for a repeal of the 22nd Amendment because he thought it infringed on people's democratic rights.
+In a November 2000 interview with Rolling Stone, Bill Clinton suggested that the 22nd Amendment should be altered to limit presidents to two consecutive terms but then allow for non-consecutive terms, because of longer life expectancies.

 The first efforts in Congress to repeal the 22nd Amendment were undertaken in 1956, five years after the amendment's ratification.
 Over the next 50 years, 54 joint resolutions seeking to repeal the two-term presidential election limit were introduced.
-Between 1997 and 2013, José E. Serrano, Democratic representative for New York, introduced nine resolutions (one per Congress, all unsuccessful) to repeal the amendment.
-Repeal has also been supported by Representatives Barney Frank and David Dreier and Senators Mitch McConnell and Harry Reid.
+Between 1997 and 2013, Representative José E. Serrano introduced nine resolutions (one per Congress, all unsuccessful) to repeal the amendment.

+In January 2025, Representative Andy Ogles introduced a joint resolution proposing a constitutional amendment that would allow a president to serve a third term, provided that their first two are non-consecutive.
+The language of the bill was intended to specifically allow incumbent president Donald Trump to serve a third term, as he is the only living president to serve non-consecutive terms.